What's new about computing?

 What financial support is available?

-The BCS will award teacher training scholarships of £25,000 for eligible computing trainee teachers.
+The BCS will award teacher training scholarships of £25,000 tax free for eligible computing trainee teachers.
 It is looking for outstanding individuals with an enthusiasm to share their knowledge and a passion to inspire others.
 Scholarships pay most eligible graduates at least £5,000 more than bursaries.
 Find out more and apply on the BCS website to build a network of support on your journey to becoming a teacher.

 The scholarship will be instead of the standard bursary, but trainees who are not awarded the scholarship will continue to be eligible for the standard bursaries.